aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1-migration.md

 Please read through the entire procedure before beginning the upgrade.
 There are major changes in this upgrade, so please evaluate the list of breaking changes before continuing.

-1. Determine the current cluster version: Run the following to check your Karpenter version:
+1. Determine the current Karpenter version:
    ```bash
    kubectl get pod -A | grep karpenter
    kubectl describe pod -n karpenter karpenter-xxxxxxxxxx-xxxxx | grep Image: